Developer(s) – Midway Games & Avalanche Software

 Producer(s) – John Tobias, Dimitrios Tianis & Michael Gottlieb

-Taking just over a year to develop, and released in a time when 2D side scrollers were fast being considered a thing of the past, Mortal Kombat Mythologies: Sub-Zero was the first and last game of what was intended to be a series of games concerning the back stories of several major Mortal Kombat characters, and was subsequently panned by critics; the main reason of which being it’s visuals.
-Personally, I‘ve always thought this game to be nowhere near as bad as most critics have labelled it to be, since whilst it may not be the best side scroller released at it’s time, it’s certainly by no means a bad game.
+Taking just over a year to develop, and released in a time when 2D side scrollers were fast being considered a thing of the past, Mortal Kombat Mythologies: Sub-Zero was the first and last game of what was intended to be a series of games concerning the backstories of several major Mortal Kombat characters, and was subsequently panned by critics; the main reason of which being it’s visuals.
+Personally, I‘ve always thought this game to be nowhere near as bad as most critics have labeled it to be, since whilst it may not be the best side scroller released at its time, it’s certainly by no means a bad game.